airswap/aggregator-aggregator/src/aggregators/README.md

 # Aggregator Aggregator Lib

+## Demo application

+A demo application that utilizes this library [can be found here](https://codesandbox.io/s/agg-agg-il5md)

 ## Usage
 Usage of the aggregator lib is as follows.
 A new instance is created by passing in the network id to the constructor.
 ```javascript